maisieccino/syseng19-site/experiments.md

 		    <tr>
 		       	<td>5</td>
 		       	<td>Explore existing solutions</td>
-		       	<td>We explored various existing solutions online for any current application that fit our requirements and experimented some of features of these applications.</td>
+		       	<td>We explored various existing solutions online for any current application that fit our requirements and experimented on some features of these applications by trying them out.</td>
 		       	<td>Found two existing solutions: Mentor match and Business mentoring, also noticed that dating apps had somewhat similar features.</td>
 		       	<td>Success</td>
 		       	<td>Harry Chen, Christopher</td>